Dogwood Control

 Spreading Fertilizer to prevent Dogwood return

-After you have eliminated Dogwood from your property, you will need to put into place preventative measures to make it so Dogwood or any other invasive tree species doesn't reinvade.
+After eliminating dogwood from your property, you must implement preventative measures to prevent it or any other invasive tree species from reinvading.

 • Mow your yard at an optimum height of 3 to 4 inches to improve root growth.

-• Apply fertilizer at the best times (ideally in the fall) for your lawn to keep your desired turf thick and lush so Dogwood or other invasive plants don't have an opportunity to take over.
+• Apply fertilizer at the best times (ideally in the fall) for your lawn to keep the desired turf thick and lush and prevent dogwood or other invasive plants from taking over.

 • Water the grass deeply yet infrequently.
-We recommend once a week at a rate of 1 to 1.5 inches of water.
+We recommend a rate of 1 to 1.5 inches of water once a week.

-• Rake and dethatch your lawn to allow for better aeration of your lawn as well as address issues like soil compaction and poor drainage.
+• Rake and dethatch your lawn to improve aeration and address issues like soil compaction and poor drainage.

 Key Takeaways